 There are several types of pricing surveys, each with its own strengths and ideal use cases.
 Choosing the right one depends on goals, the nature of the product, and the target audience.

-The Van Westendorp Price Sensitivity Meter is one of the most widely used pricing survey techniques.
-It involves asking customers four questions to gauge their price sensitivity and determine an acceptable price range.
+The Van Westendorp Price Sensitivity Meter is one of the most widely used pricing research methods.
+It involves asking customers four questions to gauge their price sensitivity and determine the optimal price range for a product or service based on customer perception.

 - At what price would you consider this product to be too expensive?